bbrener1/rusty_forest/DesignConsiderations.md

 # Random Forests:

-Random Forest contains:
+Random Forest contains

-     - The matrix to be analyzed
+     * The matrix to be analyzed
-     - Decision Trees
+     * Decision Trees
-     - Decision Tree Thread Pool
+     * Decision Tree Thread Pool

-     - Important methods:
+Important methods

-         - Method that generates decision trees and calls on them to grow branches
+     * Method that generates decision trees and calls on them to grow branches
-         - Method that generates predicted values for a matrix of samples
+     * Method that generates predicted values for a matrix of samples

+Random Forests are initialized with knowledge of the dimensions of the trees that they will contain and the data to be analyzed.
+Upon initialization a random forest will initialize a Tree Thread Pool, and then request that Predictive Trees be generated from it.

- Trees:
+# Trees:

  Trees contain:
      - Root Node